-In 2009 Organiclea took on Hawkwood Nursery, glasshouses set in a 12 acre site on the edge of Epping Forest.
-Since then our grower Ru Litherland has recorded our experiences in a ‘grower’s blog’ which reflects on the seasons’ turning and the joys and challenges of growing.
-Five years on we have now published Seedlings From The Smoke – collecting together these ‘musings of an urban market gardener’ as a book with photographs and hand-painted illustrations by Marlene Barrett.
-Buy online from the Big Green Bookshop.
-Details of where else to purchase or how to stock the book here.
+In 2009 OrganicLea took on Hawkwood Nursery, glasshouses set in a 12 acre site on the edge of Epping Forest.
+Grower Ru Litherland recorded our experiences in a ‘grower’s blog’, reflecting on the seasons’ turning and the joys and challenges of growing.
+Five years on we published Seedlings From The Smoke – collecting together these ‘musings of an urban market gardener’ as a book.
+A gardener’s diary like no other – with Organiclea photographs, and hand-painted illustrations by Marlene Barrett.
+The book is now out of stock but you can read the blog here.

 The toolkit Roots to Success is a practical guide to support volunteer-training in food growing groups.
 It focuses on the vocational outcomes of volunteering and how they can best be supported.
 It has been designed for those involved in the recruitment, management, training and progression of volunteers in food growing projects.
 It also offers an outline of good practice in this context, which should be of interest to trainers in other fields who manage volunteers and/or vocational learning.

 The Lea Valley’s Food Growing Puzzle (2010)

 A pamphlet mapping the Lea Valley’s food growing heritage.
 Pieces of the past, present and future.

 In this article aimed at those active or interested in “community food projects”, OrganicLea member Ru Litherland attempts to “reflect, analyse, even discuss, where we are, where we want to get to, how we might set off to get there, and who’s bringing the sandwiches.”
 The views expressed are those of the author and do not necessarily represent the aims and objectives of OrganicLea.